sensu/sensu-docs/content/sensu-go/6.5/api/pipeline-tcp-stream-handlers.md

 ---
-title: "core/v2/handlers"
+title: "enterprise/pipeline/v1/tcp-stream-handlers"
-description: "The Sensu handlers API provides HTTP access to handler data.
-This reference includes examples for returning lists of handlers, creating a Sensu handler, and more.
+description: "The Sensu pipeline API provides HTTP access to data for Sensu's streaming handlers.
+This reference includes examples for returning lists of streaming handlers, creating a streaming handler, and more.
 Read on for the full reference."
-corev2api_title: "core/v2/handlers"
+enterpriseapi_title: "enterprise/pipeline/v1/tcp-stream-handlers"
-type: "corev2_api"
+type: "enterprise_api"
 version: "6.5"
 product: "Sensu Go"
 menu: